-Bullet points for each protection risk related to the What is identified problem the related protection risk(s)? (protection analysis) How does THREATS: Short sentence on how the change contributes to reducing threats (if it does) the change contribute to reducing protection risks? (protection analysis) EFFECTS: Short sentence on how the change contributes to reducing the effects of threats (if it does) CAPACITIES: Short sentence on how the change contributes to increasing capacities (if it does)
+What is the related protection risk(s)? (protection analysis) Bullet points for each protection risk related to the identified problem How does the change contribute to reducing protection risks? (protection analysis) THREATS: Short sentence on how the change contributes to reducing threats (if it does) EFFECTS: Short sentence on how the change contributes to reducing the effects of threats (if it does) CAPACITIES: Short sentence on how the change contributes to increasing capacities (if it does)